awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 **Important**
 If you plan to create an image from a Windows 10 WorkSpace, note that image creation is not supported on Windows 10 systems that have been upgraded from one version of Windows 10 to a newer version of Windows 10 \(a Windows feature/version upgrade\)\.
 However, Windows cumulative or security updates are supported by the WorkSpaces image\-creation process\.
+After January 14, 2020, images cannot be created from public Windows 7 bundles\.
+You might want to consider migrating your Windows 7 WorkSpaces to Windows 10\.
+For more information, see [Migrate a WorkSpace](migrate-workspaces.md)\.

 **Requirements to create Windows custom images**
 + All applications and user profiles on WorkSpaces images must be compatible with Microsoft Sysprep\.